fabric8io/forge-rest-service/ReadMe.md

 Some commands don't require any input; usually though the selected resource is required; particularly for project related commands which need to know the folder of the project.

+#### List the Camel components on a project

+Try this if youi're running the REST service as above:

+    curl -H "Content-Type: application/json" -d '{"resource":"../examples/example-camel-cdi"}' http://localhost:8588/api/forge/commands/project-camel-component-list

 ### Modules